 You can view specific information by listing the device id (for example, ifconfig en0) instead.

 While you can’t use it to view any network information, you can use the ping command to test whether or not you can make contact with another network device.
-It could be a device on your network (for instance, your network router) or to a website domain or internet IP address to test your internet connectivity.
+It could be a device on your network (for instance, your network router) or a website domain or internet IP address to test your internet connectivity.

-You’ll want to use ping as a troubleshooting tool whenever your device seems to be having issues with connecting to another device on your local network, or to a device or website the internet.
+You’ll want to use ping as a troubleshooting tool whenever your device seems to be having issues with connecting to another device on your local network, or a device or website on the internet.
 It will show the time taken for information to be sent and returned and will run continuously until you decide to end it.

 To use it, type ping address, replacing address with an IP address or domain name.
 A common target for testing is google.com—if you can’t hit Google, you probably don’t have internet connectivity.